mcbeem/regsim/readme.md

 Not only is the empirical sampling distribution platykurtotic, it is also slightly skewed to the right.

-This is a rather extreme example of nonnormality.
-Linear regression works reasonbly well for minor departures from the normality assumption.
+This is a rather extreme example of non-normality.
+Linear regression works reasonably well for minor departures from the normality assumption.

 Example 3: Measurement error
 ============================

 Measurement error is a ubiquitous feature of real data.
 Linear regression models assume that the predictor variables are measured without error.
 No such assumption is made about the response variable.
 We can explore this issue with simulation.

 The **reliability** of a variable describes the proportion of its variance that is true score rather than measurement error.
 Many assessments in psychology have reliability coefficients of 0.7 to 0.9.
-Single item indicators often have reliabilitiy coefficients in the 0.5 range.
+Single item indicators often have reliability coefficients in the 0.5 range.

 Measurement error in predictor variables
 ----------------------------------------